More than 90,000 Americans could die of Covid-19 in next three weeks, CDC forecast shows - KESQ

 In Hawaii, officials said Wednesday they are opening two new Covid-19 mass vaccination sites, which they hope can in a few weeks be able to vaccinate between 3,000 and 4,000 people daily.

 And in California, the Disneyland Resort in Anaheim is now Orange County’s first “super” Covid-19 vaccination site.
-Hundreds of cars had lined up for its opening on Wednesday, CNN affiliate KCAL reported.
+Hundreds of cars had lined up for its opening on Wednesday, CNN affiliate KCAL/KCBS reported.

 The site will be able to vaccinate upwards of 7,000 people each day, Andrew Do, acting chairman of the county’s Board of Supervisors said in a news conference Wednesday.